jeffsf/pyDE1/README.md

 operations and choice of connectivity to the devices is "hidden" behind the APIs.

+Firmware upload is supported, though not yet revealed in the API.

 ## Revision History

 See also CHANGELOG.md

+* 2021-08-12 – 0.7.0 sets profiles by ID, auto-reconnect, replay, uploader
 * 2021-07-25 – 0.6.0 adds database store
 * 2021-07-14 – 0.5.0, "worked example" description
 * 2021-07-03 – Updated for release 0.4.0, see also CHANGELOG.md